karma-runner/karma/docs/config/04-preprocessors.md

 ## Minimatching
-The keys of the preprocessors config object are used to filter the files specified in the `files` configuration.
+The values of the preprocessors config object are used to filter the files specified in the `files` configuration.
+This can be a single string patterns or a list of patterns.

 * First the file paths are expanded to an absolute path, based on the `basePath` configuration and the directory of the configuration file.
 See [files] for more information on that.
-* Then the newly expanded path is matched using [minimatch] against the specified key.
+* Then the newly expanded path is matched using [minimatch] against the specified patttern.

 So for example the path `/my/absolute/path/to/test/unit/file.coffee` matched against the key `**/*.coffee` would return `true`, but matched against just `*.coffee` it would